TrevorDeTutor/100daysofgo/unit-1/README.md

 #### Go uses short-circuit logic;
 - If the first condition is true (the year is evenly divisible by 400), there’s no need to evaluate what follows the || operator, so it is ignored.

+### Branching with switch
+- One unique feature of switch is the fallthrough keyword, which is used to execute the body of the next case.
+Go takes a safer approach, requiring an explicit fallthrough keyword.

+### Summary
+1. Booleans are the only values that can be used in conditions.
+2. Go provides branching and repetition with if, switch, and for.
+2. You used 12 of the 25 Go keywords: package, import, func, var, if, else, switch, case, default, fallthrough, for, and break.